ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assessment-strategy.md

 grading](https://www.amazon.com/Specifications-Grading-Restoring-Motivating-Students/dp/1620362422),
-the grade that a learner receives on an engineering effort will be based on whether or not it meets the standards for technical work in the field of discrete structures.
+the grade that a learner receives on an engineering effort will be based on whether or not it meets the standards for technical work in the field of computer science.
 Instead of receiving a single numerical or letter grade for this assignment, the grade for an engineering effort will have these parts:

 - **Percentage of Correct GatorGrader Checks Ranging Between 0 and 100**: The